 The Phoenix Male Voice Choir was established at a public meeting in Norwich in February 2010 and gave its inaugural concert in July that year, so we arrived at our 10th Anniversary Year in 2020.
 Sadly though, the Covid-19 Coronavirus situation meant the cancellation of our celebratory 2020 Concert Programme and nearly all of our 2021 activities.
 However, we were able to treat our Families and Friends to a pre-Christmas short concert in December 2021 and are planning 3 'home base' concerts in 2022.

-Our origins however went back to the year before our actual formation....
+Our origins though really go back to the year prior to our actual formation....

-When the Norfolk Millennium Male Voice Choir disbanded in 2009, several of its past members wanted to continue singing together, so they took it upon themselves to set up a new all-men choir.
-Inspired by ex-NMMVC Member Chris Williams, the search began for a founding Musical Director, Sarah Sheldrake - now Sarah Grimes - was recruited and the search for more singing members, an Accompanist and for venues where the choir might rehearse, began.
-After the initial meeting, its rehearsal base (the function room at the Methodist Church in Mile Cross, north of Norwich City Centre), the name of the new choir (... the Phoenix which rose from the ashes of the previous choir ...), its uniform (an accessible all-black, no blazer, with a long green tie), and its ethos (welcoming to all men as singing members without audition) were determined, a first Management Committee was elected and, being delighted that local musician Neil Ricketts had accepted the important role of Accompanist, the rehearsals began in earnest.
-Since our Inaugural Concert in July 2010, Norwich's Phoenix Male Voice Choir has gone from strength to strength with a hard-working Musical Team and Committee, and the enthusiasm of its Singing Membership.
+When the Norfolk Millennium Male Voice Choir disbanded in 2009, several of its past members wanted to continue singing together, so resolved to set up a new all-men choir.
+Inspired by ex-NMMVC Member Chris Williams, the search began for a founding Musical Director and Sarah Sheldrake - now Sarah Grimes - was recruited, along with searches for more Singing Members, an Accompanist and Venues where the fledgling choir might rehearse.
+After the initial public meeting, its rehearsal base (the function room at the Methodist Church in Mile Cross, north of Norwich City Centre), the name of the new choir (... the Phoenix, which rose from the ashes of the previous choir ...), its uniform (an easily accessible all-black, no blazer, with a long green tie), and its ethos (welcoming to all men of any adult generation as singing members without audition) were determined, a first Management Committee was elected and, delighted that local musician Neil Ricketts had accepted the important role of Accompanist, rehearsals began in earnest.
+Since that Inaugural Concert in July 2010, Norwich's Phoenix Male Voice Choir has gone from strength to strength with a hard-working Musical Team and Committee, and the enthusiasm of its Singing Membership.
 In the latter half of that inaugural season, we gave two packed house performances at our newly appointed home base, receiving fantastic comments and feedback from our new-found audience on both occasions.
 In 2011, the Choir doubled its number of performances and has since produced a regular programme of Spring, Summer and Christmas Concert events in the years following and, more increasingly, in between times too.
 We have also been pleased to share the concert stage with guest talented local musical groups and ensembles, other visiting and touring Male Choirs and, in turn, to accept invitations from festival groups and churches to perform our songs, and to visit our new Male Choir friends at their invitation.

 In reflecting upon our past programmes, we are very conscious that it is the enthusiasm of our supporters, volunteers and concert audiences that make all the difference for us.
 We remain very grateful as usual to all of our supporters and helpers, to everyone who follows our social media for our latest news, and we send the hugest thank you to our past audiences for your concert support and for making these evenings so memorable for us - we hope to have made them memorable for you too.
-We looked forward in eager anticipation to our 10th Anniversary Year in 2020, and our planned programme of 6 concerts in Norwich and around the County, including a very special Gala 10th Birthday Concert at our home base, and a small number of other lower key charity performances.
-However, unfortunately, with effect from mid-March 2020, the Covid-19 coronavirus outbreak led to the decision to suspend all Choir activities until further notice, followed by the national 'lockdowns'.
+We looked forward in eager anticipation to our 10th Anniversary Year in 2020, and our planned programme of 6 concerts in Norwich and around the County including a very special Gala 10th Birthday Concert at our home base, and a small number of other lower key charity performances.
+However, unfortunately, in mid-March 2020, the progression of the Covid-19 coronavirus outbreak led to the decision to suspend all Choir activities until further notice, followed by the national 'lockdowns'.
 It was not until late-Summer 2021 that the Choir's Committee felt it safe enough to approach Members with a view to considering whether and how it would be acceptable to meet together again to sing.

 2016 - With Rebecca Newman Photograph: Graham Gall